Sheikhunnis/Shaik-unnis/README.md

 ## 📈 Currently Learning
 - SQL for Data Analysis
 - Python DSA for problem solving
--

 ---

 ## 📂 Projects
 - 🧠 Stock Price Predictor using LSTM
+- Simple Calculator
 - 📌 Check more in my [repositories]

 ---